 Have you ever noticed opossums where you live?
-You may have seen them at night, when they’re out eating, or sometimes you may see them dead on the side of the road after being hit during the night.
+You may have seen them at night when they’re out looking for food, or sometimes you may see them dead on the side of the road after being hit during the night.

 Dogs are often fascinated with any type of critter they can chase including opossums.
 Some of our fur babies even have strong prey instincts and will kill an opossum or another animal for invading their territory.
 But what if your dog eats an opossum?

 An opossum is North America’s one and only marsupial!
 Did you know the opossum is related to Australia’s kangaroo and other marsupials?
 They are white or gray, have four legs, and have a long, pointed face.
 Their tail is hairless and similar to a rat’s tail.
 And they can grow up to 40 inches long.

 These critters live in most areas of the US and usually live alone, unless the opossum is a momma.
 These are nocturnal animals that are hunting and eating overnight.